 You can test whether the wire has burned in two by using an ohmmeter and testing between the posts.
 A reading of about 20 ohms shows the wire is intact, BUT without opening the gauge up, it is impossible to tell if the wire has been blacked by voltage limiter points failure.
 Once the wire has charred, calibration will be off even if the gauge still functions.

-I have worked very closely with Premium Dash Decals to develop an overlay (read decal) that closely approximated the color and markings found on the original 66/67 Charger gauges.
+We have worked very closely with a specialized dash decals printing company to develop a 3M premium overlay decal that closely approximates the color and markings found on the original 66/67 Charger gauges.
 Over time, the original overlays faded with the sun and heat until they turned almost white.
-I'm sure you have seen faded instrument panels before on many of the old molars.
-I decide to offer the service of removing the old overlays, cleaning the old glue off of the gauge face, and reapplying the new overlays.
-I have done over 75 to date and I think they definitely make the instrument cluster look much better.
+I'm sure you have seen faded instrument panels before on many of the old Mopars.
+We decided to offer the service of removing the old overlays, cleaning the old glue off of the gauge face, and reapplying the new overlays.
+We have done over 100 to date and we think they definitely make the instrument cluster look as well as factory OE.
 The following are a few pictures of how a gauge face is replaced on a 66/67 Charger temp gauge.

 Removing the instrument cluster from a 66/67 Charger is not all that problematic.
 Here are the steps I use when removing the cluster from my 66 Charger.
 I will also highlight the slight difference in the 67 due to the collapsible steering column introduced that year and tach wiring connections.